Work Performance Reports in Project Management

 Basically, performance reports provide comparisons of the current project performance to the baseline.
 Status Reports, Progress Reports, Forecasting Reports, Trend Reports, Variance Reports and Earned Value Reports are some of the types that are widely used.

-Performance Reporting is one of the most important processes in Project Communication Management and project management.
+Performance Reporting which uses various tools and techniques is one of the most important processes in Project Communication Management.
 It involves gathering data, collecting project information, comparing the planned and the actual project status, calculating the current and estimating future performance and other related practices.

 Simply put, reports are communication tools that improve the project teams and stakeholders decision making.